What does Job Enrichment mean?

 What is the difference between Job Enrichment and Job Enlargement?

-Job enrichment refers to having more duties and responsibilities in a present job description, whereas job enlargement refers to an individual finding happiness in their employment and personal growth possibilities.
+Job enlargement means having more duties and responsibilities in a present job description, whereas job enrichment refers to an individual finding happiness in their employment and personal growth possibilities.

 What are the advantages of Job Enrichment?